 - A list in an email

-a) Again, using the method decided in the step 1, record and report your results.
+#1) Again, using the method decided in step 1, record and report your results.

-- Provide constructive criticism – Remember not to be critical of the person but point out flaws in his product
+- Provide constructive criticism – Remember not to be critical of the person but point out flaws in this product

 - Don’t get competitive – just because he turned in 30 review comments on your test cases, don’t try to beat it.